ed-curran/reactive-state-graph/README.md

   )) as ObservableObject<ChatRoomView>;

-//the graph is traversed differently than in the oneWayGraph chatRoomState.owner.portal(userView).name
+//the graph is traversed differently than in the ValtioGraph and OneWayGraph chatRoomState.owner.portal(userView).name

 chatRoomState.owner.portal(userView).name.onChange(() => {})  //will fire if this user's name changes, but not if the room owner is changed